 Although it is natural, normal and necessary to put our children’s needs ahead of our own, more often than not parents tend to over-action this message.

 It is common for women, in particular, to subconsciously internalise the message that they are expected to give and serve others.
 It is in our biological make-up to want to help others, especially once we give life to another human being, however wanting to give and giving out of self-imposed expectation are two very different things.
 While it’s wonderful to make selfless gestures or give our time to good causes, we need to be wary of meeting other people’s needs at the expense of our own all the time.

 As a parent, caring for yourself is a behaviour we have to train ourselves in, and commit to.

 Taking good care of you means the people in your life receive the best of you, rather than what’s left of you.

 Self-care is not selfish and is not self-indulgent; it is not something to be guilty about.

 It is very important to understand that self-care is essentially made up of two different categories of activities.
-Firstly, there are your ‘basic needs’; things that are important predominantly to your physical wellbeing, such as bathing, eating, brushing your teeth and hair, and being clothed.
+Firstly, there are our ‘basic needs’; things that are important predominantly to our physical wellbeing, such as bathing, eating, brushing our teeth and hair, and being clothed.

-Secondly, there are your ‘cup-fillers’; activities that you enjoy, that you consider fun, make you feel happy, fulfilled and inspired.
+Secondly, there are our ‘cup-fillers’; activities that we enjoy, that we consider fun, make us feel happy, fulfilled and inspired.

 Sometimes these self-care activities can cross-over — a long hot shower can be extremely enjoyable and is also important for our health.
 With that said, it is perfectly ok if some days all you can manage is your basic needs.